pcoccoli/website/template/content/posts/kestrel-sds-psd.md

 In this dataset, it's a private IP address, so you can't really go much farther.
 It may be a command and control server (possibly the one running Empire) or a staging site to download the next stage of the payload.
 The "Adversary View" from the dataset page shows that the Empire PowerShell agent will run the `mimikatz` tool, so maybe that's the next payload stage?
 It's an exercise left to the reader.

 Happy hunting!

+## <a name="section:credits"></a>Credits

+The PowerShell Deobfuscator is the result of Hack Day project at IBM Security by Paul Coccoli, Senior Software Engineer; and Stephen White, student at the University of New Brunswick.